marco-looy/pega-dx-mcp/sample-questions.md

 ### 💡 Tip: User ID Validation
 Make sure to use **valid user IDs** that exist in your Pega system.
 The tool validates each user against the user directory and will return "User [ID] is not valid" errors for non-existent users.
 Use actual operator IDs like "SystemAdmin" rather than made-up test names.

+## delete_case_follower
+- "Can you remove SystemAdmin as a follower from case ON6E5R-DIYRECIPE-WORK R-1009?"
+- "I need to unsubscribe a user from my Recipe Collection case notifications"
+- "Delete the follower TestUser1 from case R-1059"

+### 💡 Tip: Clean Removal
+The delete_case_follower tool cleanly removes follower associations and returns a simple success response.
+If the user wasn't following the case, you'll get a clean "No data found" result rather than an error - this is normal behavior for already-removed followers.

 ## get_case_followers
 - "Can you show me who is following case R-1059?"
 - "List all the followers for my Recipe Collection case"